amaanh2/AIEmailSpamDetector/README.md

 - **Cost Consideration:** Factoring in the costs of misclassification helps optimize the threshold for overall performance.
 - **Trade-off Analysis:** ROC curve analysis helps us understand the performance trade-offs at different thresholds, guiding us to choose the most suitable one.[4]

-### Further Exploration with More Time:

-Given additional time, we'd conduct extensive experiments to fine-tune frequency and classification thresholds.
-This would involve evaluating various cutoff points to optimize model performance.
-We'd also rigorously test the model's performance across different scenarios using cross-validation techniques and real-world data.
-Continuous refinement based on insights gained from experimentation would lead to a more accurate spam detection model.

 ## References
 [1] https://en.wikipedia.org/wiki/Bag-of-words_model